-There are three strands to her expertise, workplace strategy, pedagogy and work psychology, which are fundamentally related to adaptations that can be made to improve individuals experiences and health within the work environment.
-Some of her current projects are; examining productive workplaces, coping strategies of project managers for dealing with difficult situations and teaching and learning on DBA programmes.
+There are three strands to her expertise work psychology, workplace strategy and pedagogy, which are fundamentally related to adaptations that can be made to improve individuals experiences and health within the work environment.
+Some of her current projects are; examining productive workplaces; workplace communities and wellbeing; and reflective practice and action learning on DBA programmes.

-She also has an expertise in research methods teaching and with experience in conducting research utilising both qualitative and quantitative methodologies.
+She also has an expertise in research methods teaching, specifically mixed methods and innovative methods, with experience in conducting research utilising both qualitative and quantitative methodologies.
 Hannah would welcome connections with those with overlapping interests, from both academia or industry.

-Tucker MP, mulliner E, wilson H. 2017.
-Research preparedness in undergraduate property and construction curriculum: the student experience International Journal of Construction Education and Research, 13 :203-224 DOI Public Url
+Tucker MP, Mulliner E, Wilson H. 2017.
+Research preparedness in undergraduate property and construction curriculum: the student experience International Journal of Construction Education and Research, 13 :203-224 DOI Publisher Url Public Url

 Unterhitzenberger C, Bryde DJ, Wilson H, Rost M, Joby R. 2018.
 Strategies for dealing with difficult situations involving stakeholders in projects.
 EURAM18